I know I go to more concerts than the average person. But October was nuts even for me. Let me count the ways…

 Ok, this one doesn’t really count.
 But I figured the 23rd anniversary of this legendary show was as good a reason as any to break out the DVD and send off Rocktober in style.
 I always forget how much the kinetic energy of this concert just sucks me in.
 It’s also one of the first bootleg cassettes I ever bought as a kid and wore out in my car.
 And it’s still powerful after all these years.
 Wow…

-1 Reply to “Rocktober Recap”
+1 thought on “Rocktober Recap”